dbos-inc/dbos-docs/docs/api-reference/contexts.md

 ## `MiddlewareContext`

-`MiddlewareContext` is provided to functions that execute against a request before entry into Operon handler, transaction, and workflow functions.
+`MiddlewareContext` is provided to functions that execute against a request before entry into handler, transaction, and workflow functions.
 These middleware functions are generally executed before, or in the process of, user authentication, request validation, etc.  The context is intended to provide read-only database access, logging services, and configuration information.

 #### Properties and Methods